The Strands of the Future

 The Strands of the Future is the second album by French progressive rock band Pulsar.
-The first half of the album consists of the title track, with extensive use of the mellotron, with the second half being a collection of shorter songs.
+The first half of the album consists of the title track, with extensive use of the mellotron, and the second half being a collection of shorter songs.
 The lyrics to the songs are written in both French and English, with the title track lyrics being in French.